Maraschino & Cocktail Cherries

 So there you have it, you can now make your own cocktail cherries.
 What?
 Cherry season is over and you can't get fresh cherries anymore, that sucks.
 Not to worry, I have a solution.
 You can apply the same technique to cranberries.
 That's right, we no longer need to serve inedible cranberry garnishes on cocktails that just end up going into the dumpster.
 The only thing you need to do is pierce the skin of the cranberry multiple times with a large needle or ice pick.
 Because cranberries are tougher than cherries, the process takes a bit longer, but it is well worth it.
 Increasing the blanching time will also help move the process along.

 A thanks goes out to Marcel van der Ben for asking the question that compelled me to write this post.
-If you liked this post, feel free to spread the word (Twitter, Facebook, linkage, etc.) as that keeps me motivated to write these posts, as they require way too much research.
+If you liked this post, feel free to spread the word (Twitter, Facebook, linkage, etc.).

 Sugars in Red Tart Cherries and Their Changes During Maturation